 it is perfectly acceptable to remain seated.

 An offering is received during the service to support the ministries of the church.
-As a guest, you should not feel obligated to contribute, and you may simply pass the plate along.
+Offerings can be placed in the plates as you enter the sanctuary.
+As a guest, you should not feel obligated to contribute.
 If you do decide to contribute, we thank you for your generosity.

 When it is time for Holy Communion, all are welcome to come forward and receive the bread and wine or grape juice.
 Ushers will dismiss you from your pew (seat) to go forward to receive the meal.
 While you are more than welcome to receive the sacrament, if you would rather not commune during the service, you may remain seated and simply enjoy the music.